Privacy policy

 What are my data subject rights?

-We support your data subject rights in relation to the processing of your information under the Data Protection Act 2018 and the UK GDPR, including your:
+You have certain rights in relation to the processing of your personal data under the UK GDPR, including your:

-You can exercise any of these rights by contacting us using any of the methods shown below in the ‘How do I contact you?’ section.
+You can exercise any of these rights by contacting us using any of the methods shown.
 We will respond to your request as quickly as possible.
 Usually, this will be within one month of receiving your request.

 Access rights to academic performance